Temporal trapping: a route to strong coupling and deterministic optical quantum computation: Conclusion

 \section{Conclusion}

-In this work, we show that temporally trapping ultrashort pulses can realize strong photon-photon interactions by simultaneously leveraging both temporal and spatial field confinement.
-The energy gap created between the trapped mode and the rest of the cavity modes suppresses undesired multimode interactions, realizing effective single-mode dynamics necessary for high-fidelity quantum gate operations.
+In this work, we show that temporal trapping can realize strong photon-photon coupling by simultaneously leveraging both temporal and spatial field confinement.
+The energy gap created between the trapped mode and the remaining cavity modes suppresses undesired multimode interactions, realizing effective single-mode dynamics necessary for high-fidelity quantum gate operations.
 Our full-quantum simulations confirm that coherent nonlinear dynamics of temporally trapped ultrashort pulses can realize high-fidelity two-qubit entangling gates in a deterministic manner.
 This resolves the longstanding concern first raised by Shapiro that pulsed nonlinear optics cannot implement high-fidelity quantum gates \cite{Shapiro2006, Shapiro2007}.

-Temporal trapping significantly brightens the prospects of achieving strong coupling in existing photonic platforms \cite{Irvine2006, Majumdar2013}.
+Temporal trapping significantly brightens the prospects of achieving strong coupling in existing photonic platforms~\cite{Irvine2006, Majumdar2013}.
 By reducing the effective cavity volume by the pulse duty cycle, $g/\kappa$ can be increased by over an order of magnitude.
 Notably, numerical modeling based on realistic dispersion-engineered waveguide designs shows that $g/\kappa\sim1$ is possible on existing TFLN platforms, and true strong coupling $g/\kappa \gg 1$ is plausible with realistic assumptions on wavelength scaling and loss, proposing a unique route towards deterministic optical quantum computation using ultrashort pulses.